9 Fresh Ideas In Retail Merchandising

 Merchandising mistake example #1: Just put it somewhere

-This is one of the most common mistakes in merchandising, which is to dump all of one product together.
+One of the most common mistakes in merchandising is to dump all of one product together.
 Nothing stands out.
-Upon further inspection you can realize it is a knit cap but imagine how much more impact this would have had on another fixture or as part of a color story on a wall.
+Upon further inspection, you can realize it is a knit cap but imagine how much more impact this would have had on another fixture or as part of a color story on a wall.

-Indira Shafikova shares this post from Russia.
+Indira Shafikova shared this post.
 The consumer's mind is overloaded with color, shape, and noise.
-This results in shoppers trying to look "through" all the merchandise, rather than looking "at" it.
+This results in shoppers trying to look "through" all the merchandise rather than looking "at" it.

-Oh and don't be afraid to mix and match as this designer did for a Saks window recently with monochrome used to highlight the red jacket - you have to click through to see it on #5.
+Oh, and don't be afraid to mix and match as this designer did for a recent Saks window with monochrome to highlight the red jacket - you have to click through to see it on #5.

 In Sum